nargesz/Test/source/Pages/basic-usage.md

-# Data Repository User Guide

-Data Repository Service is a trusted digital repository that ensures long-term data preservation.
-The Data Repository provides an online data publication service to disclose, share and publish research data.
-This document is the user guide for depositing data and describes the online deposite workflow on the Data Repository.
 # Basic Usage## Obtaining AccessTo get access to the repository service you need to login as a registered user.
 To obtain user credentials you should first send a regitration request via the Login page.

 ![Alt Image Text](Screenshots/login.png)